The Ultimate Bed Sheets Buying Guide: Bed Linen Materials & Weaves To Buy

 Step 1: Material

 It goes without saying that the material of your bed sheet set plays a vital role in determining your comfort level as you lay in bed.
-As we list out the various materials available in the bedlinen market, we will also compare the feel, aesthetics and cost.
+As we list out the various materials available in the bedlinen market, we will also make bed sheet material comparisons, along with the aesthetics and cost.

 Produced by Austrian textile company Lenzing AG, TENCEL™ is the brand name for semi-synthetic fibers such as modal and lyocell, two fabrics commonly used in bedding and clothing.